 To book a baptism in any of our churches or make general enquiries please ring Reverend Diane Burrows on 07579 797689 or fill in the Baptism enquiry form.

-(which means Christian-making) is a happy event—the beginning of a lifelong journey with God and with this Church.
+(Baptism means Christian-making) is a happy event - the beginning of a lifelong journey with God and with this Church.
 Every parent wants the very best for their child, and this must include spiritual concerns.
 The Christian faith offers us the opportunity to root our lives in God, discovering our gifts, and finding happiness and a sense of belonging.
 All of us at Saltash Team Ministry will do all we can to support you during and after the baptism.

 Baptism is a joyful experience, and we hope that you’ll feel welcomed by the church community, and that you will support it by coming to services and contributing to its upkeep.
-The main Sunday service is at 10.00 a.ma every week in both of our churches, and children are always welcome.
-A Sunday School meets for infant/junior school age children meets at 10.00 am an join the main service towards the end of the worship.
-At St Stephens on the first Sunday in the month at 10.00a.m. there is a family Holy Communion service at which the Music Group plays, the service s short and hopefully family friendly!
-No Sunday School that day.
+Please see saltashteamministry.org/regular-services.html for our regular service times.
+Children are welcome at all our churches.
+At St Stephen's on the first Sunday in the month at 9.30am there is a family Holy Communion service at which the Music Group plays, the service is short and hopefully family friendly!

 If you live within the parish boundary of Saltash Team Ministry, you and your family are entitled in law to be christened here, and we shall be pleased to make arrangements.
 If you live outside the parish, you and your family can be christened , but you will need to let your local vicar know that your child will be baptised.
 Once the baptism has been conducted here, we hope that you will consider the church here as your parish church.

 The clergy of the team look after several parishes, and have many commitments on a Sunday, so can’t promise to do the baptism on the date that suits you best.
 Please have several options ready.
-Baptisms take place during the Sunday Service when the congregation can welcome the child and family, or at 12.00 noon which is specifically a baptism service.
+Baptisms take place during the Sunday Service when the congregation can welcome the child and family, or at another time which is specifically a baptism service.